How Dan Rather and a Homicidal Time Traveler Inspired R.E.M.'s "What's the Frequency, Kenneth?"

 Barthelme died in 1989, and his brother Frederick, also a writer, has refused to comment on any connection.

 There was also a theory that maybe Rather misheard his assailant's words, or even invented them.
 After all, this was a newscaster known for his colorful off-the-cuff analogies and descriptions that came to be called “Ratherisms.”
 Examples: “This thing is as tight as the rusted lug nuts on a '55 Ford” and “You would sooner find a tall talking broccoli stick to offer to mow your lawn for free.”

 In 2010, William Tager was released from prison on good behavior.
 He currently lives in New York City, where he is closely monitored by parole officers and mental health counselors.

 Rather retired from CBS in 2005.
-At 81, he continues to be active as a writer and occasional correspondent.
-He lives part time in New York City.
+He continues to be active as a writer and occasional correspondent.
+He lives part-time in New York City.